 Swiss screw machining is a machining process used to produce high quantities of precision parts.
 Automatic lathes, called Swiss screw machines can be programmed to produce various precision metal and plastic parts.
 These machines can run 24/7 to increase production speed and lower costs.

-At Spex, we use a variety of screw machines, including Swiss screw machines, Davenport screw machines, and multi-spindle.
+At Spex, we use a variety of screw machines, including CNC Swiss screw machines, Davenport screw machines, and multi-spindle.
 They each have different abilities and benefits.
+Swiss screw machining is a manufacturing process that produces large quantities of components, while maintaining very high accuracy and tight tolerances.

 In this article, we’ll explain the capabilities, benefits, and everything else you need to know about Swiss screw machining.